Defective Products Attorneys in South Carolina

 Do I need to hire a products liability lawyer?

 While you do not absolutely need to hire an attorney, it may be more helpful than in a standard personal injury case.
 The experienced defective product attorneys at Strom Law Firm have access to experts who can testify on your behalf, and an attorney will be better able than an individual victim to counter the tactics of defense attorneys.
 If the defendant makes a settlement offer, your attorney can realistically evaluate whether it is a good deal.
 Since these cases usually involve huge amounts of money, defendants tend to take them seriously.
 Hiring your own attorney can send a message that you are taking your case seriously as well.

 - Inadequate testing

 - Marketing Misrepresentation

-The Strom Law Firm, L.L.C. handles all kinds of defective products lawsuits and has experience determining all potentially responsible parties, and proving that the defective product caused your injuries.
+The Defective Products Lawyers at the Strom Law Firm, L.L.C. handle all types of defective product lawsuits.
+We have decades of experience in determining all potentially responsible parties, and successfully proving that the defective product caused your injuries.
 Give us a call today for a free consultation.

 Our most common cases include:

 - Defective Medical Devices

 - Defective Drugs